 Some books start as a blog post

 One of the most popular posts I’ve ever published over at Loving Life at Home was a post entitled 25 ways to Communicate Respect for Your Husband.
 It took my blog from getting 40-50 views a day to getting 40-50 thousand.
-The last time I counted, it had been viewed well over a million times, been shared, pinned, and tweeted hundreds of thousands of times, and reposted on more blogs and in more languages than I can keep track of.
+The last time I counted, this single post had been shared, pinned, and tweeted well over a million times and reposted on more blogs and translated into more languages than I can keep track of.

 The post also generated over a thousand comments before my husband asked me to close the discussion.
 However, there was enough material buried in all the back-and-forth that I was easily able to expand the post into a full book.
 So that’s what I did.
 25 Ways to Communicate Respect for Your Husband went on to win CSPA’s “Book of the Year” award the year it was published.